FORTH-ModelBasedTracker/MocapNET/README.md

 ```
 ./MocapNET2LiveWebcamDemo --from shuffle.webm --openpose --gestures --frames 375
 ```
-By starting the live demo using the --gestures argument or using the "Gesture Detection" slider bar you can enable a simple form of gesture detection as seen in the illustration above.
+By starting the live demo using the --gestures argument you can enable an experimental simple form of gesture detection as seen in the illustration above.
 Gestures are stored as [BVH files](https://github.com/FORTH-ModelBasedTracker/MocapNET/tree/master/dataset/gestures) and controlled through the [gestureRecognition.hpp](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/src/MocapNET1/MocapNETLib/gestureRecognition.hpp#L18) file.
 A client application can register a callback as seen in the [demo](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/src/MocapNET1/MocapNETLiveWebcamDemo/mocapNETLiveDemo.cpp#L50).
 The gesture detection code is experimental and has been included as a proof of concept, since due to our high-level output you can easily facilitate gesture detections by comparing subsequent BVH frames as [seen in the code](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/src/MocapNET1/MocapNETLib/gestureRecognition.cpp#L148).
-That being said gestures where not a part of the original [MocapNET paper](http://users.ics.forth.gr/~argyros/mypapers/2019_09_BMVC_mocapnet.pdf).
+That being said gestures where not a part of the original MocapNET papers.